researchspace/researchspace/README.md

 # The ResearchSpace Platform

-In 1968, the first conference on the [*Potential of Computers in Museums*](https://link.springer.com/article/10.1007/BF02400262) highlighted a paradox that would would persist in arts and heritage-related systems for the next 50 years: the reliance on generalized, object-focused data records.
+In 1968, the first conference on the [*Potential of Computers in Museums*](https://link.springer.com/article/10.1007/BF02400262) highlighted a paradox that would persist in arts and heritage-related systems for the next 50 years: the reliance on generalized, object-focused data records.
 While these records aligned with the technical capabilities of computer databases, they failed to capture the nuanced knowledge that organizations actually created.
 One curator at the conference recognized that computerization would only be truly valuable if its models could adapt to changing needs.
 However, the rigid nature of traditional databases made such adaptability impossible.

 [ResearchSpace](https://www.researchspace.org/), in conjunction with the [CIDOC CRM](https://site2024.cidoc-crm.org/), resolves this paradox and addresses other limitations of conventional databases.
 By combining structure with flexibility, it enables data models to evolve and expand to accommodate new questions and incorporate community-driven knowledge.
 Leveraging semantics, ResearchSpace unlocks the knowledge hidden within databases and allows extending the objects' representations with rich contextual information.
 It unites research and practice, strengthening the educational, engagement, and participatory roles of museums and cultural organizations.